-When I was finishing my Walnut wood cabinet with Tung oil, I was curious about how tung oil will interact with walnut to give the perfect finish as I wished.
+I was curious about how tung oil will interact with walnut to give the perfect finish as I wished.

-Yes, you can use Tung oil on walnut with no issues.
+You can use Tung oil on walnut with no issues.
 But many tung oil coats are required to fill up the pores of walnut wood to get an even finish.
 Tung oil makes a protective film to keep walnut wood from rotting.
 Apply tung oil liberally on walnut wood and sand lightly between each coat.

 Furthermore, I’ll answer some frequently asked questions as well.